Skip to content

 Where These Rules Overlap

-Even though they are different, the three frameworks overlap in practice across five areas.
+Even though they are different, these four frameworks overlap in practice across five areas.

 1. Structured product data

-All three frameworks increase pressure to organise product-related information in a way that is auditable and reusable.
+Together, they increase pressure to organise product, supplier, and compliance information in a way that is auditable and reusable.

 2. Responsible economic operators

-They all force companies to ask who is responsible for placing the product or imported good on the EU market and who owns the supporting records.
+They all force companies to clarify which legal entity is responsible for the product, the import flow, or the due-diligence process, and who owns the supporting records.

 3. Evidence and documentation